panates/postgrejs/DOCUMENTATION.md

 ## 1.5.
 Notification Listeners

-postgresql-client library has a high level implementation for PostgreSql's LISTEN/NOTIFY feature.
+postgrejs library has a high level implementation for PostgreSql's LISTEN/NOTIFY feature.
 You can listen for channels using both single Connection instance or a Pool instance.

 ### 1.5.1 Listening notifications with Connection instance